geoschemas-org/commoncore/README.md

 PAC is also NOT a new concept.
 It is a influenced by. and attempts to borrow (steal) from, things such as OGC STAC but also could be compared to things such as SQL global as view / local as view concepts.

-Additionally, there are other projects such as WSMO  (https://www.w3.org/Submission/WSMO-primer/).
+Additionally, there are other projects such as WSMO  (https://www.w3.org/Submission/WSMO-primer/) that have the potential to address these goals in a more enterprise approach.

 ## Worth a 1000 words